 Hear the Pitch

-Approximately 19 percent of the world’s rice is rainfed, often grown in deltas and other coastal communities.
-As the effects of climate change increase, rising sea levels flood rice paddies and increase soil salinity, hurting rice production—threatening farmers’ livelihoods and contributing to food insecurity.
-Furthermore, paddy cultivation consumes large amounts of water and is a major source of methane emissions, exacerbating climate change.
+Approximately 19 percent of the world’s rice is grown in deltas and coastal communities.
+As the effects of climate change increase, rising sea levels flood rice paddies and increase soil salinity, hurting rice production and threatening farmers’ livelihoods.
+As much of the rice produced in these regions is exported to countries in Africa and the Middle East, reduced production will contribute to food insecurity around the world.

-Green & Seed addresses these issues with Seed Film Cultivation (SFC), a cost-effective farming technique that eliminates the need to flood fields.
+Green and Seed addresses these issues with Seed Film Cultivation (SFC), which allows farmers to grow rice outside of lowland rice paddies.
 SFC includes three core pieces of technology: biodegradable film, a seed attacher, and a mulcher.

-Farmers use the seed attacher to attach rice seeds to a biodegradable film.
-With the mulcher, they spread this film in rows in a dry field and cover it with soil.
-The film protects rice from harmful weeds, so farmers can grow it with simple drip irrigation instead of in rice paddies, reducing water waste and methane emissions while increasing yields.
+The seed attacher is used to attach rice seeds to a biodegradable film.
+With the mulcher, farmers spread this film in rows in a dry field and cover it with soil.
+The film protects rice from harmful weeds, so farmers can grow it with simple drip irrigation.
+Biodegradable films degrade by 90 percent within 180 days and decompose into water and carbon dioxide byproducts.

 - In 2017, SFC was successfully used to grow rice in corn fields in Hebei Province, China.